zj-dong/academic-zjdong/content/authors/admin/_index.md

 # - Visitors
 ---

-Zijian Dong (董子健) is currently working towards the MSc degree in Robotics at <a target="_blank" href="https://master-robotics.ethz.ch/"> ETH Zurich</a>.
-  He currently researches 3D Human Pose Estimation at <a target="_blank" href="https://ait.ethz.ch/index.php"> Advanced Interactive Technologies Lab (AIT)</a>, supervised by <a target="_blank" href="https://ait.ethz.ch/people/hilliges/">Prof. Otmar Hilliges</a>.
+Zijian Dong (董子健) is currently a first-year Ph.D. student in Computer Science at <a target="_blank" href="https://master-robotics.ethz.ch/"> ETH Zurich</a>.
+He is part of the <a target="_blank" href="https://ellis.eu/programs"> ELLIS program</a> supervised by <a target="_blank" href="https://ait.ethz.ch/people/hilliges/"> Prof. Otmar Hilliges</a> and  <a target="_blank" href="http://www.cvlibs.net/"> Prof. Andreas Geiger</a>

-  Zijian received his B.Eng degree with first class honors  <a target="_blank" href="https://en.wikipedia.org/wiki/Xi%27an_Jiaotong_University">Honors Engineering Program</a> from <a target="_blank" href="https://en.wikipedia.org/wiki/Xi%27an_Jiaotong_University">Xi'an Jiaotong University</a>.
+Zijian received his B.Eng degree with first class honors  <a target="_blank" href="https://en.wikipedia.org/wiki/Xi%27an_Jiaotong_University">Honors Engineering Program</a> from <a target="_blank" href="https://en.wikipedia.org/wiki/Xi%27an_Jiaotong_University">Xi'an Jiaotong University</a> and MSc with distinction from <a target="_blank" href="https://master-robotics.ethz.ch/"> ETH Zurich</a>.

-  His research interests include 3D Reconstruction, 3D Pose Estimation and Differentiable Rendering.
+His research interests include 3D Reconstruction, Implicit Function and Differentiable Rendering.